muditsen/DailyCodingProblemKotlin/README.md

 6) **Day 447**: Implement the pow(x, y) function

 7) **Day 6** : An XOR linked list is a more memory efficient doubly linked list.
 Instead of each node holding next and prev fields, it holds a field named both, which is an XOR of the next node and the previous node.
 Implement an XOR linked list; it has an add(element) which adds the element to the end, and a get(index) which returns the node at index.

+8) **Day 8** : A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.
+Given the root to a binary tree, count the number of unival subtrees.

 ## Others